richardimaoka/alpakka-blog-post/README.md

 ## Background

-Enterprise Integration Patterns, EIP, which provide reusable architecture patterns to construct complicated systems from simple components, have been a great success in the enterprise world.
+Enterprise Integration Patterns, EIP, have been a great success in the enterprise world, which provide reusable architecture patterns to construct complicated systems from simple components.
 There have been many systems written in Java following or extending from patterns described in EIP.

 However, in recent years there has been a trend to rewrite systems in more stream-based fashion,